-The academic year consists of 40 weeks net excluding the August re-sit weeks.
+The academic year consists of 40 weeks excluding the August re-sit weeks.
 The academic year is divided into two semesters of two quartiles each.
-Each quartile contains 10 weeks net.
+Each quartile contains 10 weeks.

-Section 2A - 2016 Master's programme Integrated Product Design (IPD)
+Section 2 - 2016 Master's programme Integrated Product Design (IPD)

 For students who start their Master IPD in September 2016 or after.
-For transition and other regulations, if any, see Section 1 and Appendix 7 and 8.
+For transition and other regulations, if any, see Section 1.